-Photo Scanning at a default of 1000dpi, no extra charge.
+Photo Scanning at a default of 800dpi, no extra charge.
 Negative and Slide Scanning at a default of 3200dpi.
 Scanning up to 9600dpi available for those "postage-stamp sized" photos and old negatives.
 Didn't we say "absurdly high resolution?"
-Basic Color Correction and backlight correction is no additional charge on all scanned items, including negatives and slides.
+Backlight correction is no additional charge on all scanned items, including negatives and slides.

 In decades gone by, photographs were not taken on smartphones and digital cameras and immediately transferred to PCs, social sites, and other digital locations.
 Instead, families collected physical photos and stored them in shoe boxes, photo albums, and envelopes to be later perused and remembered.
 Many of us still have such photos, and some of us still choose to use a non-digital camera for reasons of quality, control, or nostalgia.

 Despite our love for "old fashioned" photos, however, there are many good reasons to scan photos and convert them to digital form.
 That's where Heritage comes in.

 First of all, old photos can fade, deteriorate, and gather dust over the years, making the photo to digital transfer a matter of preservation.
 Second, document scanning allows you to store your photos securely and indefinitely going forward.
 Third, the digital photo scanning process can "clean up" imperfect photos and even restore damaged ones.
 Fourth and finally, digital photo scanning makes your memories more accessible to others, for sharing them will only require a quick click of a button.

 Most people with dozens or even hundreds of snapshots in their attic or closet do have a scanner and printer they can use at home.
 Is that the best way to go?